os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 The below is Markdown syntax.
 For proper view kinly open in Markdown viewer
 ## Intro
-The `gen_exe/install.sh` is wrapped around the tar exe to install the Raptor from the tar ball of Raptor.
+A brief guide to install Raptor.

-From FTP, the download tar.gz file has following files:
+The downloaded *.tar.gz file from FTP site contains below files:

 1. README.md (this file)
 2. Raptor exe like Raptor_x.x.x.run